 If you are EU citizen working in Estonia and paying local social insurance, you are guaranteed all the same social benefits as any citizen of Estonia.
 The information below sets out when you are eligible for benefits, what you are entitled to and how to go about claiming it.

 List of persons insured under the Estonian health care system is published here.
 The Estonian healthcare system is based on family doctors, which means that your family doctor is your first point of contact if and when you fall ill.
 A visit to the family doctor you are registered with is free of charge A family doctor provides general medical care and advice on preventive measures against illnesses, injuries, and poisoning.
 If necessary, the family doctor will refer you to a specialist doctor for consultation, or to a hospital.

 You must apply in writing to a family doctor in order to be included in their practice list.
-All family physicians’ and their contacts who have a contract with the Estonian Health Insurance Fund can be found on an interactive map of Estonia.
 More information about the primary care service in Estonia in English can also be found on the Estonian Health Insurance web page.

 If you are insured for health care in another country of the European Union, European Economic Area, or in Swiss Confederation, you should ask the authorities of that country to provide you with a European Health Insurance Card.
 Using that card; you can then receive health care in Estonia as if you were insured here.

 If you can’t reach your family doctor or want immediate advice, you can make use of the national family doctor helpline, where doctors answer your call 24 hours a day.
 To reach this service, dial 1220, please dial +372 634 6630 when phoning from abroad.